-Operating costs, which are total costs and expenses less depreciation and amortization, increased by \$44 million in the first quarter of 2017 when compared to the same period in 2016.
-Increased costs were mainly due to higher natural gas prices and colder weather causing higher demand in our natural gas distribution business.
+Operating costs, which are total costs and expenses less depreciation and amortization, were \$270 million in the second quarter of 2017, comparable to the second quarter of 2016.
+In the first half of 2017, operating costs increased by \$43 million mainly due higher natural gas prices and colder weather causing higher demand in our natural gas distribution business.